 I love a good friends to lovers story and, once mixed with a little office romance, it becomes even better.
 When it’s between two characters I was already half in love with before even reading the first page, it’s a guaranteed win.
 It was always obvious to me that Nate and Becca were perfectly matched.
 I just needed both of them to get out of their heads long enough to realize it.
 They were each other’s ride or die, basically, and I loved the connection between them.
 They were both perfectly nerdy at times, with all their palindromes.
 (LOVED.)

 I’m not going to get down into the nitty gritty of the story in Brooklynaire.
 I’m just going to say I loved it.
 All of it.
 Watching Nate and Becca take their chemistry and attraction to the next level hit all my feels and delivered a good dose of steam at the same time.
 I suspect fans of the Brooklyn Bruisers series will love this one as much as I did.
 I’m going to keep my fingers crossed this isn’t the end of the Bruisers, because I love these characters so much, but if it is I can be happy, too.
 (And I can also reread forever.
 Which I totally plan to do.)

 “You just broke the seal!
 We spent seven years not doing that!
 And now I know what it’s like.”

 Apparently alternate universes are real.
 And there’s an alternate universe where you can slide your thumb over your boss’s cockhead and listen to him mutter a string of curses.
 I’m visiting it right now.

 “There is nobody more than you.
 Nobody funnier.
 Nobody with a better attitude.
 Nobody more loyal.
 That’s for damn sure.”

 “Becca, it took me seven years to figure out how much I need you.
 I’m never letting anyone get in the way of that.”

-Have you enjoyed the Brooklyn Bruisers series as much as I have?
+Did you enjoy the Brooklyn Bruisers series as much as I did?